xXstrawcakeXx/xXstrawcakeXx/README.md

 ## 🔭 I’m currently working on

-  - getting the AWS Certified Developer certification
+  - Getting the AWS Certified Developer certification
-  - a "Hello World!" project written only in Java bytecode
+  - A "Hello World!" project written only in Java bytecode
   - Brainstorm idea for a new Spring Boot application